 Will there be a paid subscription?

-At some point, I am may introduce a paid subscription tier at $5 per month to help support and build a community around this effort.
+At some point, I am may introduce a paid subscription tier to help support and build a community around this effort.
 Most, if not all, content here will remain freely accessible.

 I respect your privacy and inbox.
 The only email you will see from SSC will be legitimate posts.
 I will never share your contact information without your permission.